 Who is this book for, by the way?
-Despite its heavy focus on the transition of her daughter and her wife, Love Lives Here really is Jetté Knox’s memoir and really is about her.
+Despite its heavy focus on the transition of their daughter and their wife, Love Lives Here really is Jetté Knox’s memoir and really is about them.
 Although Jetté Knox shares some key moments in Alexis and Zoe’s stories, this book does not chronicle their experiences in detail—nor should it, of course, because that’s not Jetté Knox’s story to tell.
 So, is this book for potential allies, or is this book for trans people looking for some love and support?
 Who should read this?

 The facile answer would be “everyone,” and it’s also true, although as I often tell my English students, somewhat uninteresting.
 As someone who is still very much recalibrating her mindset from “cis male ally” to “trans woman,” I feel like I can bridge these potential audiences and almost see the book from both perspectives.

 For cis readers, you could not really do better than this book when it comes to learning about being an ally.
-Jetté Knox is refreshingly honest and open about her internalized transphobia and her missteps in her reactions to her daughter and wife coming out.
+Jetté Knox is refreshingly honest and open about their internalized transphobia and their missteps in their reactions to their daughter and wife coming out.
 I think “you will screw up and have to apologize and learn but that doesn’t make you a bad person” is a very important message that cisgender people need to hear (and internalize) if they are going to be good allies.
-Jetté Knox tries very hard not to self-aggrandize or sugarcoat how she handles what transpires (pun intended).
-When someone close to you comes out as trans, no matter how supportive you think you are of trans right, it’s totally understandable for it to be a shock.
+Jetté Knox tries very hard not to self-aggrandize or sugarcoat how they handle what transpires (pun intended).
+When someone close to you comes out as trans, no matter how supportive you think you are of trans rights, it’s totally understandable for it to be a shock.

 Love Lives Here reminds all readers that life is a constant learning process.
 Friction comes about when one is confronted by an unexpected change, and instead of pausing to take in that change and re-evaluate one’s attitude, one reacts instinctively, perhaps even lashes out, because the change is so startling.
 This book reminds us that it is important to take time, and to have faith that even if you don’t understand something right now, you will eventually get there in the end.

 As a memoir, this book is about more than Jetté Knox’s adaptation and adjustments to having a trans child and partner.
-Those are obviously very important, but we also learn about her growth and the challenges she faces as her family relocates a couple of times and has to put down new roots.
-In particular, I was really fascinated by how Jetté Knox realizes that she constructed her sense of self around the identity of being “a good mother,” and that some of her apprehension regarding Alexis’ transition was rooted in how this affected her self-worth as a mother.
+Those are obviously very important, but we also learn about their growth and the challenges they face as their family relocates a couple of times and has to put down new roots.
+In particular, I was really fascinated by how Jetté Knox realizes that they constructed their sense of self around the identity of being “a good mother,” and that some of their apprehension regarding Alexis’ transition was rooted in how this affected their self-worth as a mother.
 That’s probably (I don’t know, I’m not a parent) something many parents can empathize with.
-She also discusses how the transition of two people in the family affect the other two children, both in the sense of the worries she projects on these children as well as the collateral damage that might happen as a result of being a high-profile trans-inclusive family.
+They also discuss how the transition of two people in the family affect the other two children, both in the sense of the worries they project on these children as well as the collateral damage that might happen as a result of being a high-profile trans-inclusive family.

 It is honestly so reassuring and wonderful that even in the short time since Alexis came out around 2014/2015, we have moved forward here in Canada and Ontario when it comes to accepting trans people.
 Jetté Knox observes that 2014 was really the beginning of a surge in trans visibility and acceptance, and I agree.
 When I came out publicly (by which I mean on social media, because that’s my version of “public”!) and at work at the end of February, I was inundated with love and support.
 My work has very explicit policies around how to include trans students; I was a little apprehensive because I couldn’t find any policies regarding trans staff, but turns out we have a dedicated “human rights and equity advisor” who, bonus, knows what she’s doing.
 So even in the span of a few years, supports and access have measurably improved.
 It still isn’t good enough—there is still far too much violence against trans people, and as the TPL kerfuffle demonstrates, still too many people who think trans rights are up for debate.
 But it is getting better.